johnpuddephatt/zerowaste/src/projects/glass.md

       temperature in the furnace doesn’t need to be quite so high and no CO2 is given off from a chemical reaction within the furnace.
     image: /assets/images/did-you-know.svg
-  - title: Glass can be recycled over and over again **without every losing its quality**
+  - title: Glass can be recycled over and over again **without ever losing its quality**
     description: A glass bottle or jar that you recycle today could be back on the shelf in your local shop in just a few weeks.